We have compiled a list of the most frequently asked questions we receive. Click on a question below to show the answer in our handy FAQ!

 - the year your home was built

-- If our installation was incorrect, we will fix it at no charge.
+- Faulty Installation (we did it wrong) – we will fix it at no charge.

 - Good Installation, Bad Materials – we will have to charge a new service call.
 As mentioned in the warranty section, we cannot warranty materials or fixtures.